What we collect

 Internal record keeping.

 We may use the information to improve our services.
 We may periodically, call, text, send emails and post about information which we think you may find interesting using the details which you have provided.
 We may use this data for audit and compliance purposes.

 We are committed to ensuring that your information is secure.
-In order to prevent unauthorized access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
+To prevent unauthorized access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.
 Should there ever be a breach of data security, this would be reported to the Information Commissioners Office (ICO).